garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - | (1)
       - | Specify the ID (Primary Key) of entity and call the findOne(ID) method of Repository interface.
     * - | (2)
-      - | When the specified entity ID does not exist, the return value would be null, hence null determination is necessary.
+      - | When the specified entity ID does not exist, the return value would be null, hence null check is necessary.
         | If needed, implement the process which is carried out when the specified entity ID does not exist.

  .. note :: **Returned entity objects**